Saint Petersburg: Sports

 Leningrad hosted part of the association football tournament during the 1980 Summer Olympics.
 The 1994 Goodwill Games were also held here.

 In boating, the first competition here was the 1703 rowing event initiated by Peter the Great, after the victory over the Swedish fleet.
-The Russian Navy has held Yachting events since the foundation of the city.
-Yacht clubs: St. Petersburg River Yacht Club, Neva Yacht Club, the latter is the oldest yacht club in the world.
-In the winter, when the sea and lake surfaces are frozen and yachts and dinghies cannot be used, local people sail ice boats.
+The Russian Navy has held yachting events since the foundation of the city.
+Yacht clubs include the St. Petersburg River Yacht Club and the Neva Yacht Club; the latter is the oldest yacht club in the world.
+In the winter, when the sea and lake surfaces are frozen and yachts and dinghies cannot be used, local people sail iceboats.

-Equestrianism has been a long tradition, popular among the Tsars and aristocracy, as well as part of military training.
-Several historic sports arenas were built for equestrianism since the 18th century to maintain training all year round, such as the Zimny Stadion and Konnogvardeisky Manezh.
+Equestrianism has been a long tradition, popular among the Tsars and the aristocracy, as well as part of military training.
+Several historic arenas were built for equestrianism since the 18th century to maintain training all year round, such as the Zimny Stadion and Konnogvardeisky Manege.

-Chess tradition was highlighted by the 1914 international tournament, partially funded by the Tsar, in which the title "Grandmaster" was first formally conferred by Russian Tsar Nicholas II to five players: Lasker, Capablanca, Alekhine, Tarrasch and Marshall.
+Chess tradition was highlighted by the 1914 international tournament, partially funded by Russian Tsar Nicholas II, in which the title "Grandmaster" was first formally conferred by the Tsar to five players: Lasker, Capablanca, Alekhine, Tarrasch and Marshall.

-The city's main football team is FC Zenit Saint Petersburg, who have been champions of the Soviet and Russian league nine times, most notably claiming the RPL title in four consecutive seasons from 2018–19 to 2021–22, along with winning the Soviet/Russian Cup five times.
+The city's main football team is FC Zenit Saint Petersburg, who have been champions of the Soviet and Russian league ten times, most notably claiming the RPL title in six consecutive seasons from 2018–19 to 2024–25, along with winning the Soviet/Russian Cup six times.
 The club also won the 2007–08 UEFA Cup and the 2008 UEFA Super Cup, spearheaded by successful player and local hero Andrey Arshavin.